Suprafen/Telegram-Like-Drawing-Text-Editing/README.md

 - [ ] Make sure buttons's state is the same when we switch between different text views.
 - [ ] Add an ability to delete text views after they've been added.
 - [ ] Add two points that centered horzontaly on the left and right sides of text views to make it possible to rotate views.
-### 12.12.22
-- [X] Make the size of text container to be dynamic.
-The size must depend on text font size and content.
-Don't allow scrolling.

 ## Done tasks: